iamdempa/challenge/README.md

 The architecture consists of the following components:

+- A container-ready, python-based REST API written using [FastAPI](https://fastapi.tiangolo.com/)
 - A local `Kubernetes` cluster provisioned with `K3S`
-- A Helm Chart (DRY) for Kubernetes manifests
+- A Helm Chart for Kubernetes manifests
 - An automated script (`Makefile`) for building and deploying applications

-According to the [assumption]() above, I believe the best way to make things easy, conveninent and re-usable is to use a solution where it can be DRY (Don't Repeat Yourself).
-This means, making the logic more re-usable with the minimalistic efforts without re-inventing the wheel.
-According to the assumption, each instance (`Pod`) of the application is responsible for its respective response based on the customer.
+According to the [1.
+Assumptions Made](#1-assumptions-made) above, I believe the best way to make things easy, conveninent and re-usable is to use a solution where it can be DRY (Don't Repeat Yourself).
+This means, making the logic more re-usable with the minimalistic efforts without re-inventing the wheel again and again for each customer.
+According to the assumption, each instance (in this context, it is a `Pod`) of the application is responsible for its respective response based on the customer.
 Therefore, the solution is as below:

 ### `Solution: `

 > Set an ENV variable containing the customer-related metadata (in this case, it is the Customer Name) and inject it into the application where the application logic will read this ENV variable and return the relavent response based on the value of the ENV variable set.
-Therefore to create a blue-print, re-use it with the minimal configuration changes (i.e. changing the ENV variable).
+Therefore the solution is to create a blue-print, re-use it with the minimal configuration changes (i.e. changing the ENV variable).

 Advantage of this approach is;

 - The deployment team can deploy the same application (blue-print) many times, without changing the underlying application logic at all.
 And also this solution avoid ammending any query parameters to the URI and avoid any unncessary conditional checkings at the application logic to differentiate the customer.

 To automate this process, a `Helm` chart is created with different `Values.yaml` files.
 Each `Values.yaml` file responsible for each customer-related metadata and importantly carrying the ENV variable value specific ONLY to that customer.

+Since we have 3 different customers, each customer-specific values are stored as below.

+- `A.values.yaml` - Customer `A` realated deployment variables
+- `B.values.yaml` - Customer `B` realated deployment variables
+- `C.values.yaml` - Customer `C` realated deployment variables

 ```
 // A.values.yaml